synthesizer-project/synference/docs/source/getting_started/contributing.rst

 Help
 ~~~~

-If you wish to report an issue or get help with synference, please `raise an issue <https://github.com/synthesizer-project/synference/issues>`_ on Github.
+If you wish to report an issue or get help with Synference, please `raise an issue <https://github.com/synthesizer-project/synference/issues>`_ on Github.

 Contributing
 ~~~~~~~~~~~~